14paxton/14paxton.github.io/HTML&CSS/Images.md

 </object>
 ```

-If the browser doesn’t recognise the object element’s MIME type it won’t download the SVG file but the “fallback” image inside is always downloaded.
+If the browser doesn’t recognise the object element’s MIME type, it won’t download the SVG file, but the “fallback” image inside is always downloaded.
 Again, we’re not doing things quite right.
 There is a better solution and those crafty devils at ClearLeft are sporting it in their logo markup.
 The answer?
 Simply use CSS to apply the fallback image:

 ```html